Why Choose Cedars-Sinai Marina del Rey Hospital for Uterine Cancer Treatment?

-The specialized and well trained gynecological surgeons at Marina Del Rey Hospital evaluate patients with uterine cancer and provide the best treatment advice for each patient.
+The specialized and well trained gynecological surgeons at Cedars-Sinai Marina del Rey Hospital evaluate patients with uterine cancer and provide the best treatment advice for each patient.
 Gynecological experts may choose from the various non-surgical and surgical treatment options available, and the treatment that works best for your symptoms and severity of uterine cancer will be considered.

 The uterus is a hollow, muscular organ in the pelvis of women, which is commonly known as the womb.
 The shape of the uterus is like a pear turned upside down.
 The top part of the uterus is called the fundus, the middle part is corpus, and the bottom part is the cervix.
 From the top portion of the uterus (fundus) the fallopian tubes extend to the ovaries.
 In the middle part of the uterus (corpus), the fetus grows.
 The lower part of the uterus is called cervix which is the passageway to the vagina through which the baby emerges.
 Any abnormal growth of cells in any of these three parts of the uterine lining (endometrium) or the tissue of the muscle (myometrium) is called uterine cancer.
 Most uterine cancers develop in the endometrium, which is the inner lining of the uterus.
 The cells of the endometrium produce mucus and other fluids.
 The abnormal growth that begins in these cells is called endometrial cancer.
 The growth that occurs in the muscles and supporting tissues of the uterus is called uterine sarcoma.